nongvantinh/design_patterns/README.md

 ### 3.Decorator:

 **_The Decorator Pattern_** *attaches additional responsibilities to an object dynamically.
 Decorators provide a fl exible alternative to subclassing for extending functionality.*

+Our goal is to allow classes to be easily extended to incorporate new behavior without modifying existing code.
+What do we get if we accomplish this?
+Designs that are resilient to change and flexible enough to take on new functionality to meet changing requirements.

 ```
 g++ -Wall -Wextra main.cpp .\3.decorator\pizza_decorator.cpp -I"D:\design_patterns" -I"D:\design_patterns\3.decorator"